+Mitigation Incorporation

-VII.
-GI GEOLOGY AND SOILS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) ctly or indirectly cause potential substantial adverse effects, uding the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? b) ) Res ult in substantial soil erosion or the loss of topsoil? $\boxtimes$ c) beco on- ocated on a geologic unit or soil that is unstable, or that would ome unstable as a result of the project, and potentially result in or off-site landslide, lateral spreading, subsidence, liquefaction ollapse? $\boxtimes$ d) risks expa ocated on expansive soil creating substantial direct or indirect s to life or property?
-Expansive soil is defined as soil having an ansive index greater than 20, as determined in accordance with TM (American Society of Testing and Materials) D 4829. $\boxtimes$ e) tank e soils incapable of adequately supporting the use of septic is or alternative waste water disposal systems where sewers are available for the disposal of waste water? f) ctly or indirectly destroy a unique paleontological resource or or unique geologic feature?
+iii) Seismic-related ground failure, including liquefaction? iv) Landslides? b) Result in substantial soil erosion or the loss of topsoil? c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\boxtimes$ d) Be located on expansive soil creating substantial direct or indirect risks to life or property?
+Expansive soil is defined as soil having an expansive index greater than 20, as determined in accordance with ASTM (American Society of Testing and Materials) D 4829. $\boxtimes$ e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?